CraftTweaker/CraftTweaker-Documentation/docs/Mods/Immersive_Engineering/CraftTweaker_Support/Blueprint.md

 ## PSA:
 The [Category](/Mods/Immersive_Engineering/Variables/Categories.md) String is quite special.
-For any string entered that doesn't already have an established Category, it'll create a new Category and thus a new Blueprint for.
+For any string entered that doesn't already have an established Category, it'll create a new Category and thus a new Blueprint.
-This means that you could add a Blueprint Category called "Banana Pancakes" that provides "Food Recipes" After the first entry found it'll generate all additional recipes for that Category String under the generated Category.
+This means that you could add a Blueprint Category called "Banana Pancakes" that provides "Food Recipes".
+After the first entry found it'll generate all additional recipes for that Category String under the generated Category.